jamii/jamii.github.com/_drafts/relational-ui.markdown

 end
 ```

-Currently, templates are limited to a fixed depth, so they can't express eg a file browser where the depth depends on the data.
+Currently templates are limited to a fixed depth, so they can't express eg a file browser where the depth depends on the data.
 Allowing template fragments to call themselves recursively would fix this, but it's non-obvious how to combine recursion with the query-based implementation here.
 It's probably not impossible, but I won't attempt to deal with it until I definitely need it.

 ### Performance